 “Not a public official.
 Not speech of public concern.
 The First Amendment isn’t implicated in your hypothetical your honor.”

 Ultimately, this debate is about accountability and protection.
 The Los Angeles Times reported last week the story of David Gipson who police arrested and charged with possession of a concealed firearm.
 He was acquitted after jurors viewed a video of the arrest that showed not only inconsistencies in the officers’ testimony, but in the words of one juror, “outright fabrications.”
 Said the juror, “It’ll be an injustice… if someone isn’t held accountable.”

 If Gipson’s story had unfolded in Illinois, the bystander who recorded his arrest may not have raised his camera for fear of being arrested.
-Gipson may still be in jail and buy viagra the officers who testified against him may feel even more empowered to conceal the truth following future arrests.
+Gipson may still be in jail and Cialis order no prescription the officers who testified against him may feel even more empowered to conceal the truth following future arrests.

 If police are not held accountable for their misconduct, such misconduct will undoubtedly continue.
 The best way to prevent this from occuring is to document such incidents when they do occur.
 Whether they are labeled journalists, bloggers, or snoopers, it is ultimately the guarded who must watch the guards.
 Posner’s contempt for this reality is disheartening.

 This article originally appeared at The Digital Media Law Project.